UniversalDependencies/docs/ext-feat-index.md

 * NameType=Pro	cs_fictree	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * NameType=Pro	cs_pud	24
 * NameType=Pro	sk	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
-* NameType=Prs	fo	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * NameType=Sur	cs	27098
 * NameType=Sur	cs_cac	3453
 * NameType=Sur	cs_cltt	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA